Subscribe to the Gaunty Rundown!

 “Those buildings are under tremendous pressure because the value of the real estate’s gone up.
 The societies that are there don’t have a lot of reinvestment potential.
 They’re private organizations.
 They don’t receive state funding.
 And thus, they will most likely have to shut down,” Tretter added.

-The displacement of businesses in the local community will may great a barrier to access to community.
+The displacement of businesses may create a barrier of access to the community.

 “Things like local budget-friendly grocery stores, community centers and local family-owned businesses are lost as the premiums go up for commercial spaces in the newly developed area,” said Tretter.